inductiva/inductiva/docs-sources/splishsplash/synthetic-data-for-piml/sections/section1.md

 ```

 ## Running the Base Case
-Here is the code required to run this SPlisHSPlasH simulation using the Inductiva API:
+Below is the code required to run this SPlisHSPlasH simulation using the Inductiva API.

+In this example, we're using a `c2d-highcpu-4` cloud machine equipped with 4 virtual CPUs (vCPUs).

 ```python
 import inductiva